 Can I get a VET Student Loan (VSL) to study this course here?
 How much do they charge?
 How does it work?

 Not all RTOs are approved to offer VSL.
 You can search for RTOs that offer VSL here.
 A VSL approved RTO is obligated to provide their course price for any VSL course they are approved to offer.
 Make sure you check with the RTO at which you wish to study if they are able to offer VET Student Loans for the course you wish to study.
-You can find more information about VSL, including links to the list of approved course providers and approved courses on the Department of Education’s VSL Information page.
+You can find more information about VSL, including links to the list of approved course providers and approved courses on the Department of Education, Skills and Employment's VSL Information page.

 Does the RTO offer government-subsidised training?

 If the RTO offers subsidised training for the course you want it will be listed under the RTOs name.
 Subsidies vary from course to course, state to state, and RTO to RTO.
 Not all RTOs are approved to offer government subsidies.
 You will need to confirm your eligibility with a training provider that is approved to deliver subsidised courses.

 Does the RTO cater for specific needs: Disability services?
 Rural support?
 Education support?